spatie/laravel-permission/docs/basic-usage/role-permissions.md

 `$user->hasAnyDirectPermission('edit articles')`, it returns `true` because the user has one of the provided permissions.

-You can list all of these permissions:
+You can examine all of these permissions:

 ```php
 // Direct permissions